Skip to content

 Sophos Firewall v20 MR2 Upgrade

-If possible, the Sophos XGS Firewall should be updated to Sophos Firewall v20 MR2 or higher before restoring the config, as the migration process has been significantly improved in this version.
+If possible, update the Sophos XGS Firewall to Sophos Firewall v20 MR2 or higher before restoring the configuration, as the migration workflow was significantly improved in this version.

 The Backup and Restore Assistant greatly simplifies the migration of firewall configurations.
-You can create backups from versions v19.5 MR4 and restore them to v20 MR2 or higher.
-This simplifies upgrading from XG to XGS, as well as migrating between XGS models or to/from virtual and cloud appliances.
-Interfaces can be flexibly assigned, which is particularly helpful for network infrastructure optimization.
+You can create backups from v19.5 MR4 onward and restore them to v20 MR2 or higher.
+This simplifies upgrades from XG to XGS, migrations between XGS models, and migrations to or from virtual and cloud appliances.
+Interfaces can be mapped flexibly, which is particularly helpful when optimizing network infrastructure.
 Pseudo-interfaces act as placeholders for unused interfaces.

 Sophos Firewall XG to XGS - Backup and Restore for an HA Cluster

-The XG backup can be directly transferred to the XGS.
-The Migration Assistant function offers the possibility to adjust the port assignments if the hardware configurations of the two devices differ.
+The XG backup can be transferred directly to the XGS.
+The Migration Assistant makes it possible to adjust port assignments if the hardware configurations of the two devices differ.

 Sophos Firewall XG to XGS - Backup / Restore Interface mapping (SFOS v20 MR2)